TeamSHIRO/specifications/MEX/md/mex-format-specs-v1-rev-a.md

 # DRAFT
-TODO: apparently I was gone too far and string table is reductant and serve no use
+TODO: apparently I have gone too far and string table is reductant and serve no use.

-TODO: add symbol table number/size at the header because I forgot and now it's impossible to load
+TODO: add symbol table number/size at the header because I forgot to do it and now it's impossible to load MEX

+TODO: nvm I will change all the offset to be 32 bit.
 # MEX Format Specifications
-TODO: considering new file class 'hybrid' where offset is stored in 32 bit and address are in 64 bit.
 **Version `1.0` | Revision `A` | `9/10/2025`**

 ## Foreword